 We had an amazing response to our call for entries!
 SAGE wants to support our gifted students who are using their smarts and their hearts to serve our community during the spring 2020 school closure.

 Here are the 2020 recipients of our first-ever SAGE G.I.F.T.
-Awards: Giving It Forward Together.
+Mini-Grants: Giving It Forward Together.

 Featured in the Fort Worth Star-Telegram!
 Caroline, Livi and Madi, 5th Grade, Silver Lake Elementary, receive a SAGE G.I.F.T.
 Mini-Grant to “give it forward” by creating a historical document about the pandemic.
 “The Letter Book will contain handwritten letters from people in Grapevine, which will go into a binder and be displayed in City Hall.
 The purpose of the project is to give community members an opportunity to express their feelings about the COVID-19 pandemic and the effects it has had on families, to document history, so that people in the future can look back on it.”

 Check out @YOLOMasks on Twitter or Facebook!
 Ava, 10th Grade, Grapevine High, and Audrey, 12th Grade, E.A.
 Young Academy, receive a SAGE G.I.F.T.
 Mini-Grant to “give it forward” by making and donating masks for healthcare workers.
 “As we got further into the process and made more masks we had multiple people reach out in need of masks to run essential errands.
 This prompted the idea to begin selling masks accompanied by the goal to donate a mask for each mask sold and teach others how to do it themselves.
 Total mask donations to healthcare providers, first responders and hospitals: 137.
 Over 250 if you also count masks made for friends and family, which also helps meet our mission to Spread Hope, Not Germs!”